Life is a matter of choices, and every choice you make, makes you. – John C. Maxwell

 - Constant feeling of worry about the future

 Imagine a person going through such symptoms, think about what it is that they would want at that moment.
-To feel relieved, something that makes them feel calm, relaxed and takes away their worrisome thoughts and feelings.
+To feel relieved is something that makes them feel calm and relaxed and takes away their worrisome thoughts and feelings.
 This need for instant relief and gratification leads to making the choice of seeking this relief through substance use in some people.